 Know that no matter where your journey with HIE takes you, you are never alone.

-Led by our certified child life specialist, Annie Gunning, CCLS, CMIT, families can connect in for specific services to help deal with medicalized life, supporting the whole family.
-This includes developing coping plans, sibling, hospitalization and loss support.
+Led by our certified child life specialist, Annie Gunning, CCLS, CIMI, GC-C, families can connect in for specific services to help deal with medicalized life, supporting the whole family.

 Referring your family, or an HIE family you work with, into Child Life services?